walkerh1/rust-systems/README.md

 # rust-systems
-Systems programming concepts illustrated with Rust
+Systems programming concepts explored and explained in Rust